Federal and State Tax Withholding

 It is recommended you complete new tax withholding form(s) when changes to your personal or financial situation change.
 For more information on withholding and when you must furnish a new Form W-4, see IRS Publication 505.

-• Federal tax withholding changes, click here.
+• Federal withholding changes

 • If you claim exemption from withholding Federal taxes on your W-4, be sure to review the Exemption from Withholding section of IRS Publication 505 or consult your tax consultant to determine if you’re eligible to claim this exemption.

-• State tax withholding, click here.
+• State tax withholding

-o Contact the Payroll Office at 318-869-5127 for the correct state withholding certificate if you live outside of Louisiana.
+Contact the Payroll Office at 318-869-5127 to request a the tax withholding forms.

 How to complete or make a change to your existing Federal Tax withholding